 In October 2006, Rouhani was among a group of high ranking Iranian government officials listed in an indictment by the Argentine government prosecutor investigating the AMIA Jewish Community Center bombing from 1994.
 According to the indictment, Rouhani was a member of the special committee that approved the AMIA bombing.
 The decision for the bombing was ultimately made by Supreme Leader Khamenei, but Rouhani was present for discussions along with then-President Rafsanjani, Foreign Minister Ali Akbar Velayati and Intelligence Minister Ali Fallahijan.

 In January 2013, Rouhani announced his candidacy for president in the June 2013 elections to replace Ahmadinejad whose term limit was up.
 Rouhani, despite suggestions from Iranian media outlets that he may be disqualified from the race, won the election with 52% of the vote, beating out main rival Mohammad Bagher Ghalibaf.
-He will be inaugurated as the Islamic Republic's seventh president in August 2013.
+He was inaugurated as the Islamic Republic's seventh president in August 2013.

 Following the election, Rouhani vowed to engage with the world.
 "We need to be honest, have clean hearts ... and should learn from the mistakes from the past in order to save the country," he said.

 Rouhani is married with three children.
 A fourth child committed suicide in 1992.

 Mahmoud Ahmadinejad was the sixth President of Iran, serving from 2005 to 2013 and succeed by Hassan Rouhani.
 He remains one of the most controversial international figures for his blatant denial of the Holocaust, incitement against Israel, disregard for human rights and support of the Iranian nuclear power program.